• Skip to main content

 Storage tips

-The scones are definitively at their best when freshly baked, so I would recommend to try eat them within 24 hours.
-If you have to store them for longer then one day, then transfer to an air-tight container and keep in the fridge.
-They will lose on some of their nice crispy crust, but will still be tender and delicious.
+The scones are at their best when freshly baked, so I would recommend to try eat them within 24 hours.
+If you have to store them for longer then one day, then transfer in an air-tight container and keep them in the fridge.
+They will lose on some of their nice crispy crust, but will still be tender, moist and delicious.

 If you know already that 8 scones won't be eaten within 24 hours, then what I recommend to do is to prepare the dough and cut the scone as described, but only bake the scones you will need.
 Transfer the remaining uncooked triangle shaped scones on a plate (covered with parchment paper first), then freeze.
 Once frozen (3-4 hours), transfer them to a container or bag for longer storage (up to 3 months).